Normally hidden files with a purpose.

-Hiberfil.sys and pagefile.sys are support files for two features in Windows.
-While you might be able to get rid of them, you might not actually want to.
+Hiberfil.sys, pagefile.sys, and swapfile.sys are support files for two features in Windows.
+While you might be able to get rid of them, you might not want to.

-Hiberfil.sys, if present, lives in the root of your system drive (typically C:).
-It may be present if your hardware supports hibernation, and is the support file for that feature.
-When your system goes into hibernation, Windows writes a complete copy of RAM to the file hiberfil.sys.
-When you turn the computer back on, the boot loader notices the file has been placed into hibernation, and instead of booting Windows, it simply reloads this single file back into RAM.
+Hiberfil.sys may be present if your hardware supports hibernation and the feature is enabled.
+When your system goes into hibernation, Windows writes a complete copy of RAM to the file.
+When you turn the computer back on, the boot loader notices the computer is resuming from hibernation, and instead of booting Windows, it simply reloads this single file back into RAM.1

 The file is normally inaccessible.
 You can release Window’s hold on the file by turning off hibernation.

 Run a Windows Command Prompt as Administrator (right-click on a shortcut to Windows Command Prompt and click on Run as Administrator).
 In that command prompt, type:

 Hiberfil.sys should now either be gone, or you should be able to delete it yourself.